UtrechtUniversity/UU_BSc_Geosciences_Data2/03_plottingData/plottingData.md

 # Background to this example

-Data comes in all sorts and forms within Earth sciences, from long term paleo records describing Oxygen levels in the atmosphere, timeseries of river discharge and spatio-temporal satellite images monitoring the vegetation.
+Data comes in all sorts and forms within Earth sciences, from long term paleo records describing Oxygen levels in the atmosphere, time series of river discharge and spatio-temporal satellite images monitoring the vegetation.
 Within Earth Sciences we work with all these types of data to understand the past, present and future of the Earth system.
 Before